 SNDT College of Home Science is a constituent college of SNDT Women's University.
 The college offers programs designed by the University with numerous courses under each program.
 The Program outcomes are mentioned for each program.
 The courses under each program have course outcomes clearly stated, which are designed to achieve program outcomes.
 The program outcomes and the course outcomes have been formulated using the Bloom's Taxanomy.
+Every course has two or four modules , wherein the learning outcomes are also very clearly stated.

-- · The program outcomes and course outcomes are displayed on the college website. - · The program objectives are always discussed with the new entrants of the college during the orientation programs.

-- The program outcomes, program specific outcomes and course outcomes are again highlighted and discussed with the students during the orientation to specialization subjects, which enables them to confirm their choice of specialization. - The teachers, at the beginning of term, in the introductory lecture discuss these in details with the students, for the specific subject they teach. - · These are also shared with the students on google class rooms
+The program outcomes and course outcomes are displayed on the college website. • The program objectives are always discussed with the new entrants of the college during the orientation programs. • The program outcomes, program specific outcomes and course outcomes are again highlighted and discussed with the students during the orientation to specialization subjects, which enables them to confirm their choice of specialization. • The teachers, at the beginning of term, in the introductory lecture discuss these in details with the students, for the specific subject they teach. • These are also shared with the students on google class rooms

-File Description Documents Upload any additional information View File Paste link for Additional information http://sndthsc.com/wp-content/uploads/202 1/05/2.6.1-Program-outcomes-program-speci fic-outcomes-and-course-outcomes-for-all- programs-offered-by-the-institutionpdf Upload COs for all courses (exemplars from Glossary) View File
+File Description Documents Upload any additional information View File Paste link for Additional information https://sndthsc.com/wp- content/uploads/2023/08/2.6.1.pdf Upload COs for all courses (exemplars from Glossary) View File